OmarBagdadi/Conference-Room-Booking-API/docs/design_document.md

 ## Concurrent Requests
 I thought about race conditions and made sure operations are safe under concurrent load.

-- Transactions: Wrap conflict check and booking creation/update/cancel in a single transaction.
+- Wrap conflict check and booking creation/update/cancel in a single transaction.
-- Deterministic promotion: Always promote the earliest pending booking (by start time or creation order).
+- Always promote the earliest pending booking (by start time or creation order).
-- Indexes: On (roomId, startTime, endTime, status) to make overlap checks efficient.
-- Row locks: Can be used to prevent two concurrent promotions from selecting the same pending booking.
-- Fairness: Pending bookings are promoted in consistent order to avoid user confusion.
+- Pending bookings are promoted in consistent order to avoid user confusion.

 ## Scalability
 I considered both vertical improvements (indexes, caching) and horizontal scaling with containers.

 - Caching with Redis for availability queries.
-- Indexes on booking times and statuses for fast lookups.
-- Read replicas for heavy read queries.
 - Partitioning for large Booking/History tables.
 - Async workers for promotions and notifications.
-- API throughput improved with pagination and batching.
+- API throughput improved with pagination.
 - Use orchestration tools (Docker Compose locally, Docker Swarm in production) to spin up new API instances when load increases.
-- Load balancing to distributes traffic across all container instances.
+- Load balancing to distribute traffic across all container instances.
 - Auto‑scaling adds/removes containers based on demand.